 While we are talking about schedules, you are probably asking yourself “What is the best time to take photos?”
 In my experience, the best time of day to take photos is usually one or two hours after sunrise or one or two hours before sunset.
-Of course you can create beautiful photos at any time of day but these two “golden hours” usually create the most flattering light on both the surround landscape and everyone in the photo.
+Of course, you can create beautiful photos at any time of day but these two “golden hours” usually create the most flattering light on both the surrounding landscape and everyone in the photo.

 Tip #3: Be sure and leave plenty of time to get ready.